 We've established patient and visitor screenings at all our facilities.

 COVID-19 patients receive further evaluation, testing, and isolated care in designated treatment areas.
 All inpatients with COVID-19 are cared for in our separate, new hospital tower.
 We’re also seeing patients with COVID-19 symptoms in dedicated clinics.

 We've restricted visitor access to the hospital and our clinics to protect patients and visitors.
 See the updated visitor guidelines.

 Staff that can work remotely are doing so.
 And we've restricted business visits, volunteers, and other kinds of visitors, too.

 All patients and visitors are issued masks when entering our facilities.
 We continue to ensure our team members wear personal protective equipment (PPE) in accordance with Centers for Disease Control (CDC) guidelines and industry best practices.

 Collaborating with Other Experts

-We continue to collaborate closely with the Virginia Department of Health and the Centers for Disease Control.
+We continue to collaborate closely with the Virginia Department of Health and the CDC.
 We'll coordinate our actions with our public health partners.

 COVID-19 Test: Developed